TriveniH/skill-yahoo-stocks/README.md

   1. gem install bundler
   2. bundle

-Creat a file for storing the secrets:
+Create a file for storing the secrets:
   - touch run.sh
   - put the following in the file:
   ```